 My daughter just turned four months old and in some ways it has been a brutal four months.
 In other ways, I can’t believe it has already been four amazing months.

-However I describe it, I have learned several things:
+However I describe it, I have learned several things in these first 4 months:

 1. Babies are jerks.
 Cute jerks, but still jerks.